karthik26288/Spark_Tutorial/Spark/Core/Cluster_Managers.md

 * In between YARN and Mesos, it is better to use YARN if you have already running Hadoop cluster (Apache/CDH/HDP).
 In case of a brand new project, better to use Mesos(Apache, Mesosphere).
 There is also a provision to use both of them in colocated manner using Project called Apache Myriad.

 * Out of all three modes, Apache Mesos has better resource management capabilities.

+### Local - Cluster Manager:
+* Spark runs in Local as cluster Manager i.e., Here spark application runs on top of Operating system natively with one more threads.